 South African Citizenship by Birth

-• Persons born in South Africa, adopted - by parents of which one parent is a South African citizen, in terms of the Child Care Act of 1983 and also registered in terms of the Birth and Death registrations Act of 1992.
+• Persons born in South Africa, adopted by parents of which one parent is a South African citizen and whose birth is registered.

-• Persons born in South Africa, not having the nationality of any other country and also registered in terms of Birth and Death Registrations Act of 1992.
+• Persons born in South Africa, not having the nationality of any other country and whose birth is registered.

 • Person born outside South Africa and whose parents were at the birth of the child in the service of the South African Government, representative, employee of a person, association of person resident, established in South Africa, was in the service of international organization to which the Government of South Africa is a member.

-• Registrations under this category are normally filed in South Africa and nearest offices of the Department of Home Affairs can be contact in this regard.
+Registrations under this category are normally filed in South Africa and nearest offices of the Department of Home Affairs can be contacted in this regard.

 South African Citizenship by Descent